akhmarov/f5_otp/docs/INSTALL.md

 7. Select **All** from **Profile Type**
 8. Select **Modern** from **Customization Type** if you plan to use modern APM customization (TMOS version **15.1.x** and above)
 9. Select **English (en)** from **Languages**
-10. Use Visual Policy Editor to apply Access Policy as shown below and explained in [Policy Description (standard)](./POLICY_STD.md) document if you plan to use standard APM customization or you use legacy software (TMOS version 15.0.x and below)
+10. Use Visual Policy Editor to apply Access Policy as explained in [Policy Description (standard)](./POLICY_STD.md) document if you plan to use standard APM customization or you use legacy software (TMOS version 15.0.x and below)
 11. Use Visual Policy Editor to apply Access Policy as shown below and explained in [Policy Description (modern)](./POLICY_MDN.md) document if you plan to use modern APM customization (TMOS version **15.1.x** and above)

 ![Policy](../pics/install_vpe1.png)